 - Channels are connecting passages through which Qi and blood circulate the body to regulate the organs and tissues; also called meridians.

-- Wind is one of the six pernicious (subtly harmful) influences in Chinese medicine, Wind is a major cause of illness.
+- The wind is one of the six pernicious (subtly harmful) influences in Chinese medicine, Wind is a major cause of illness.

-- Wind combines with other pathogens such as heat, cold, damp, and others to cause illness.
+- Wind combines with other pathogens such as heat, cold, dampness, and others to cause illness.

 - Wind-Heat is generally associated with body heat, a red face, hyperactivity, rapid pulse, fever, and thirst.